paulsboutique3d/M314/README.md

 # M314

 Decals for the M314 <br><br>
-**My strong point is not desiging decals, so you may have to play around with sizing before committing to weter transfer paper.
+**My strong point is not desiging decals, so you may have to play around with sizing before committing to water transfer paper.